-Overall, compliance with applicable regulatory requirements, including installation of automatic fire sprinkler systems and LAFD's fire/life safety plan review and fire/life safety inspection, would ensure that adequate fire prevention features that reduce demand on LAFD facilities and equipment are provided.
+Overall, compliance with applicable regulatory requirements, including installation of automatic fire sprinkler systems and LAFD's fire/life safety plan review and fire/life safety inspection, would ensure that adequate fire prevention features that reduce the demand on LAFD facilities and equipment are provided.
 As such, compliance with LAFD procedures and Fire Code requirements would minimize the potential for incidents requiring an emergency response by LAFD and, therefore, reduce the need for a new fire station or the expansion, consolidation, or relocation of an existing fire station.
-In addition, in accordance with the fire protection-related goals, objectives, and policies set forth in the Framework Element, Safety Element, and Central City North Community Plan, as listed in Subsection 2.a(3) above, the City and LAFD would continue to monitor the overall demand for existing and projected fire facilities (Objective 9.16 in the Framework Element and Policy 2.1.6 in the Safety Element), and coordinate the development of new fire facilities to be phased with growth (Objective 9.18 in the Framework Element).29 Furthermore, if new facilities were needed in the future, associated construction would be required to undergo separate environmental review per CEQA, and physical environmental impacts would be addressed, as necessary.
+In addition, in accordance with the fire protection-related goals, objectives, and policies set forth in the Framework Element, Safety Element, and Hollywood Community Plan, as listed in Subsection 2.a, Regulatory Framework, above, the City and LAFD would continue to monitor the overall demand for existing and projected fire facilities (Objective 9.16 in the Framework Element) and coordinate the development of new fire facilities to be phased with growth (Objective 9.18 in the Framework Element).
+Furthermore, if new facilities were needed in the future, associated construction would be required to undergo separate environmental review per CEQA, and physical environmental impacts would be addressed, as necessary.
 As discussed above, consistent with City of Hayward v.
-Board Trustees of California State University (2015) 242 Cal.
-App.4th 833 and the requirements of the California
+Board Trustees of California State University (2015) 242 Cal.App.4th 833 and the requirements of the California Constitution Article XIII, Section 35(a)(2) in Subsection 3.b.(1) above, the obligation to provide adequate fire protection and emergency medical services is the responsibility of the City.
+The City is meeting its constitutional obligation to provide adequate public safety services, including fire protection and emergency medical services.